jbostoen/itop-jb-pro-extensions/jb-login-authenticator/readme.md

 In the current concept (this can become more strict upon development requests!),
 people with access to the person object can configure two factor authentication to be enforced.
 ![Enforce two factor authentication](screenshots/20210305_person.png)

+# Features which will be developed upon sponsoring

+* Send OTP token to e-mail
+* Send OTP token to SMS services (API documentation will be requested!)

 # Guide